nwutils/nw-react-cra-example/README.md

     __Note #2__: The above NPM commands would normally be `--save-dev` to make them `devDependencies`.
 However, `create-react-app` incorrectly marks all of its dependencies as `dependencies`.
 So, we'll be renaming the entire section in step #2 below.

+    __Note #3__: When using macOS on Apple Silicon, installation of `nw` will fail.
+As a workaround until an ARM build of NW.js is available, set the NPM environment  variable to force the x64 build to be used (e.g. `npm_config_nwjs_process_arch=x64 npm i`).
+First launch of the application will be slower as Rosetta 2 translates the binary.

 2. Open the file `nw-react-example/package.json` and make the following changes:
     - Rename `dependencies` to `devDependencies`.
     - Add the following: